Towards a Non-Binary View of IPv6 Adoption: Client-side Adoption of IPv6

 \textbf{Domain Level.} We identify the domain associated with each flow via reverse DNS lookups on destination IP addresses.
 We then aggregate traffic by domain, retaining only prominent domains: those that appear in three or more residences and generate at least 1\,GB of traffic.

-As the resulting list is long, we present it in the appendix as~\autoref{fig:appendix/boxplot-ipv6frac-domains}.
-We observe many IPv4-laggard domains---those with zero or near-zero IPv6 traffic across all locations---including services not captured at the AS level, such as GitHub, Twitch (\texttt{justin.tv}), and WordPress (\texttt{wp.com}).
+We provide this long list of domains in \autoref{sec:appendix/client_service_details}.
+We observe many domains with zero or near-zero IPv6 traffic across all locations---including services not captured at the AS level, such as GitHub, Twitch (\texttt{justin.tv}), and WordPress (\texttt{wp.com}).

 For services that use clouds or CDNs, reverse DNS often maps to canonical names of the cloud rather than the actual service.
 For example, a domain like \texttt{example.com} may resolve to \texttt{subdomain.cdn.net}, with reverse DNS revealing only the latter.
 Consequently, domain-level aggregates for cloud and CDN platforms largely mirror AS-level patterns, with variations driven by the specific mix of tenant services accessed at each residence.
 This limitation prompts our study of cloud-hosting in \autoref{sec:cloud}.